Estate Planning

 Without this document, a court will have to appoint someone.
 This person is legally required to act in your best interests, but you may want to name someone yourself for the peace of mind that comes from knowing that someone you already trust will be handling your things.

-Do you to help pay the monthly bills?
+Do you need to help pay the monthly bills?
 Do you help pay for children?
 Do you share any debts, like a mortgage?
-Do you have credit card or student loan debt?
-If you answered yes to any of these, you could benefit from life insurance.
+Do you have a credit card or student loan debt?
+You could benefit from life insurance if you answered yes to any of these.

 Life insurance protects your spouse (or other loved ones) by providing them with a payment — known as a death benefit — upon your death.
 The benefit allows them to continue covering their financial obligations without having to completely alter their lifestyle.

-(Worried about the life insurance payout adding too much to the value of your estate?
-Some people put it in an irrevocable life insurance trust.)
+Are worried about the life insurance payout adding too much to the value of your estate?
+Some people put it in an irrevocable life insurance trust.

 And while many people have a small amount of life insurance from their employer, the benefit from an employer policy is normally far below what you will actually need.